starlitriver/starlitriver.github.io/content/mathematics/triangular number.md

 and the pattern continues.

-for some reason, we can use the [[combination]] function to evaluate triangular numbers. math is weird.
+for some reason, we can use the [[permutation , combination]] function to evaluate triangular numbers. math is weird.
 $T_n=C(n-1,2)$

 also we have a special case of the combination function where $k=2$ can use the formula $C(n,2)=\dfrac{n(n-1)}{2}$